Here’s The 6 Worst Things To Do Before A Run

 6 Worst Things To Do Before A Run

-Take heed, you’ll save more time in the long run when your training sessions go ahead uninterrupted.
+Take heed; you’ll save more time in the long run when your training sessions go uninterrupted.

-Pro tip: if you’re heading out for a trail run, especially if it’s a long one, bring toilet paper.
+Pro tip: if you’re heading out for a trail run or an ultramarathon, bring toilet paper.
 You never know…

 6 Worst Things To Do Before A Run

 Are you completely exhausted from all your training?
-Remember that rest should be a key part of your running training.
+Remember that rest should be a key part of your training schedule.

-Do you have an ache or pain that won’t stop bugging you and keeps getting worse?
+Do you have an ache or pain that will not stop bugging you and keeps getting worse?
 Listen to your body!
-Maybe it’s time to lay off the running, hop on the weight training wagon, and maybe see a physio.
+Maybe it’s time to lay off the running, hop on the weight training wagon, or see a physical therapist.

 6 Worst Things To Do Before A Run

-Instead, focus on just being generally well-hydrated in your day to day life.
-8 – 10 cups of water is the standard recommendation, but if you are someplace hot, or you exercise more than most, you should be drinking more!
+Eight to ten cups of water is the standard recommendation, but if you are somewhere hot or you exercise more than most, you should drink more.

-And as for pre-run hydration, take small sips of water at regular intervals.
-It’s as simple as that!
+Take small sips of water or your electrolyte sports drink at regular intervals for pre-run hydration.
+It’s as simple as that.

-Taking small sips is important so that you don’t end up with that sloshy stomach feeling.
+Taking small sips is important so you don’t end up with that sloshy stomach feeling.

-And for the half-hour before your run, hold off on the liquids.
-Ideally, you should be well hydrated by this point.
+Hold off on the liquids for the half-hour before your run.
+Ideally, you should be well-hydrated by this point.

 Leave a Comment